pasciaks/sabio/code-talk.md

                                         // Search text updated in state

                                         this.setState((prevState) => {

                                         // NOTE - VERY SLICK HERE, requiring the query to happy
-                                        // after the state field change is made!
+                                        // after the state form field (searchText) change is made!
+                                        // the subsequent call to (this.searchFilter) uses the
+                                        // value this.state.searchText to do the filtering.

                                                 let mappedCards = prevState.arrayOfFriends
                                                         .filter(this.searchFilter)
                                                         .map(this.mapFriend);

                                                 return { mappedCards };
                                         });
                                 }
                         );